MatthiasKramer/Two-state-air-concentration/README.md

 **Dataset on self-aerated flows (Straub and Anderson 1958)**

-This dataset was digitized from the research paper by [Straub and Anderson](https://doi.org/10.1061/JYCEAJ.0000261) published in 1958.
+The corresponding air concentration dataset was digitized from the research paper by [Straub and Anderson](https://doi.org/10.1061/JYCEAJ.0000261) published in 1958.
 The data input was done manually, and all credits for the original data go to Straub and Anderson.

 For citation purposes, please refer to the original paper: